ericcornelissen/shescape/SECURITY.md

 latest version isn't affected, please report it publicly.
 For example, as a regular issue in the public repository.

+### What to Include in a Report

+Try to include as many the following items as possible in security reports:

+- An explanation of the problem
+- A proof of concept exploit
+- A suggested severity
+- Relevant CWE identifiers
+- The latest affected version
+- The earliest affected version
+- A suggested patch
+- An automated regression test
+- A fuzz input seed or test

 ## Advisories

 > **Note**: Ordered most to least recent.